JBGruber/rollama/paper/paper.md

 The easiest way to install Ollama is to use their bash install script.
 However, we prefer to run Ollama through Docker, as this provides additional security, makes Ollama available on Windows[^2], and makes it straightforward to update, roll back, and remove Ollama complelty.
-We provide a Docker Compose file to start a container running Ollama and one running Open WebUI -- a browser interface stronmgly inspired by ChatGPT -- in a GitHub Gist[^3].
+We provide a Docker compose file to start a container running Ollama and one running Open WebUI -- a browser interface strongly inspired by ChatGPT -- in a GitHub Gist[^3].

 [^2]: At the time of writing a Windows version of Ollama is not available.
 [^3]: <https://gist.github.com/JBGruber/73f9f49f833c6171b8607b976abc0ddc>